Consdata/kouncil/docs/configuration/security/LOCAL_AUTHENTICATION.md

 ### Local authentication

-Simplest user authentication is using in-memory provider.
-Do not require any configuration.
-Only for the test purposes!
-Default uses are superuser, admin, editor, viewer.
-Default password for each of these users is equal to username.
+The simplest in-memory provider.
+It does not require any configuration.
+Only for test purposes!
+The default uses are admin, editor, and viewer.
+The default password for each of these users is user name.

 ```yaml
 kouncil: